mprib/caliscope/README.md

 ### Intrinsic Camera Calibration

-With visual feedback to confirm quality of recorded data, intrinsic camera characteristics (camera matrix and distortion are estimated).
+Visual feedback is provided to enable easy assessment of how well the calibration board is being picked up by the camera.
+Intrinsic camera characteristics (camera matrix and distortion) can be quickly estimated.
 In addition to displaying RMSE, the distortion model can be applied to the live video feed to assess reasonability.

-Once good estimates of these parameters are estimated for a given camera, they don't need to be estimated again, allowing quick multicamera recalibration as the recording setup changes.
+Once good estimates of these parameters are made for a given camera, they don't need to be estimated again, allowing quick multicamera recalibration as the recording setup changes.
+All camera parameters are stored in a `.toml` config file for ease of storage and inspection.

 https://github.com/mprib/pyxy3d/assets/31831778/b975546f-8ba1-481e-8fd1-29be5e565572